 James Sousa: Ex 4: Find the Zeros of a Polynomial Function with Imaginary Zeros

+In #12 from the previous problem set, there are two imaginary solutions.
+Imaginary solutions always come in pairs.
 To find the imaginary solutions to a function, use the Quadratic Formula.
 If you need a little review on imaginary numbers and how to solve a quadratic equation with complex solutions see the Quadratic Equations chapter.

 Solution: First, this quartic function can be factored just like a quadratic equation.
 See the Factoring Polynomials in Quadratic Form concept from this chapter for review.

 Including the imaginary solutions, there are four, which is what we would expect because the degree of this function is four.

 Now, set each factor equal to zero and solve.

 Intro Problem Revisit First we need to change the equation to standard form.
 Then we can factor it.

 Find all the solutions to the following functions.